Best 5 Apps to Improve Team Productivity (& Why They Work)

 6. Stress and burnout

-Organizations, especially fast-growing ones, often need more work and time to accomplish things.
+Organizations, especially fast-growing ones, often need more time and effort to accomplish tasks.

-It creates a stressful work environment as employees must devote more time and resources to completing work while neglecting their personal, educational, and familial concerns.
+It creates a stressful work environment, as employees must devote more time and resources to completing work while neglecting their personal, educational, and family commitments.

 When things come to a head, employees experience burnout, which reduces concentration, efficacy, focus, and team productivity.